 Contact your customer success manager or support and we’ll enable in your account.

-Understanding the impact of your feature flags wouldn’t be complete without the ability to know when critical changes are occurring.
+To understand the impact of your feature flags, you need to know when critical changes are occurring.
 Split gives you the ability to create alerts that actively check for a degradation in your metrics.
-Alerts that have fired are displayed both on the Targeting and Alerts tab on the feature flag page.
+Alerts that fired are displayed both on the Targeting and Alerts tab on the feature flag page.

 Split continues to monitor and alert your team of a metric degradation for up to 28 days after a version change.
 The default monitor window is 24 hours.
 Administrators can change the monitor window under the Monitor and experiment settings.